electricimp/Usb/docs/HIDDriverGuide.md

 an `interrupt` endpoints. `Isochronous` and `bulk` endpoints are not used in HID class devices.
 Both IN and OUT control transfers are required for enumeration;
 only an IN interrupt transfer is required for HID reports.
-OUT interrupt transfers are kooptional in HID-class devices.
+OUT interrupt transfers are optional in HID-class devices.

 The host periodically polls the device's interrupt IN endpoint during operation.
 When the device has data to send it forms a report and sends it as a reply to the poll token.
 When a vendor makes a custom USB HID class device, the reports formed by the device need to match the report description given during enumeration and the driver installed on the host system.
-In this way it is possible for the USB HID class to be extremely flexible.
+This way, it is possible for the USB HID class to be extremely flexible.

 For more details on the HID reports structure and attributes please refer to HID usage table [specification](http://www.usb.org/developers/hidpage/Hut1_12v2.pdf).